MCAS Miramar Air Show 2026: America’s Largest Military Airshow

 F-35 Lightning II Demonstrations

-Miramar 2026 features both the USAF F-35A and USMC F-35B demonstration teams—a combination rarely seen at the same event.
-The F-35B’s vertical landing capability, demonstrated by Marines who operate from this base, showcases fifth-generation capabilities that define modern military aviation.
+Here is where 2026 gets really interesting.
+Miramar will feature both the USAF F-35A and USMC F-35B demonstration teams at the same event.
+That combination is rare.
+The F-35B’s vertical landing capability, demonstrated by Marines who actually operate from this base, is one of those “seeing is believing” moments.
+Fifth-generation fighter tech on full display.

 USMC MV-22 Osprey